chilam27/01_GDP_Fertility_Mortality_Relation/README.md

 ### Polynomial Regression Model (extended)

-* Separate countries into 3 groups: core, semi-periphery, and periphery
+* Separate countries into three groups: core, semi-periphery, and periphery
-* Randomly choose 3 countries from each group
+* Randomly choose three countries from each group
 * Creating a polynomial regression loop function to graph and caculate MSE and R**2

 Core Nations             |  Semi-periphery Nations